peterndungukamau/Quotes-App/README.md

 * Input	                     Output
 * User clicks Post Quote	  -Quote form displays with input fields for Author, Publisher
 * User Clicks Delete	   -The quote is purged from view
-* User clicks Upvote	   -upvote is incremented value by 1 on each click
+* User clicks Upvote	   -upvote is increased value by 1 on each click
-* User clicks Downvote	   -downvote is decremented value by 1 on each click ​
+* User clicks Downvote	   -downvote is decreased value by 1 on each click ​ * user clicks the upvote with - It highlights at the top the highest votes
 ## Further help
 ​
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).